fbpx

 • Your income alone must be less than the applicable Maximum Allowable Pension Rate (MAPR).

-To apply for the VA Survivors Pension, you will need to provide the VA with the following documents:
+To apply for the VA Survivors Pension, the family member will need to provide the VA with the following documents:

 • A completed and signed VA Form 21P-534EZ: Application for Survivors Pension